-The purpose of the review process is not to limit student or parent choice, but to ensure that such choices are based on the best available information about a student's tenacity and perseverance relative to the curricular challenges they will encounter in the coming year.
+The purpose of the review process is not to limit student or parent/guardian choice, but to ensure that such choices are based on the best available information about a student's tenacity and perseverance relative to the curricular challenges they will encounter in the coming year.
 If a student believes they would like to change course levels, the first step is to discuss their concerns with the classroom teacher.
 Students wishing to override a teacher's recommendation must complete a Placement Review Form, available online.
 Once completed and electronically signed by a parent or guardian, the form should be submitted by the due date outlined in the course selection materials.
-The principal may contact the parent/guardian depending on the nature of the request and may require a placement test to gather further information before making a decision.
+The principal may contact the parent/guardian depending on the nature of the request to gather further information before making a decision.

-If a student overrides a teacher's placement recommendation on appeal, they will be expected to remain at the selected level for the first quarter.
-A level change may be made earlier, but only in extreme circumstances with the approval of the lead teacher and an administrator.
+If a student overrides a teacher's placement recommendation, they will be expected to remain at the selected level for the first quarter.
+A level change may be made earlier, but only in extreme circumstances with the approval of an administrator.
 In all cases, a student's grades in the previous level of the course will be directly translated to the new level of the course.